evonbit/bitcoin-native-systems/P2P Perpetual Distribution/01-p2p-perpetual-distribution.md

 ### Deployment Inscription
-**Purpose:** Defines the generative art and supply logic for a collection, and serves as the access point for its on-chain index.
+_Defines the generative art and supply logic for a collection, and serves as the access point for its on-chain index._

 The deployment inscription establishes the foundational parameters and routing for a collection.
 It contains the art generation logic, supply conditions, and references to the on-chain modules responsible for validation, allocation, and indexing.
 Once deployed, it acts as the canonical access point for the collection’s on-chain state and index.